KNR-Selfie/selfie_f1tenth2019/selfie_mapping/README.md

 rosrun map_server map_saver -f map_name
 ```
 The map will be saved in the current path.
-## Workspace setup
-The package should be placed in the [source space](http://wiki.ros.org/catkin/workspaces#Source_Space) of your Cartographer's workspace.

 ## Subscribed topics
 `odom` ([nav_msgs/Odometry](http://docs.ros.org/melodic/api/nav_msgs/html/msg/Odometry.html))